RECONupm/Seg4D/README.md

 https://github.com/Luisjupm/Seg4D/

-We are currently working on a scientific article about 3DFin, which may be published in 2024.
+We are currently working on a scientific article about Seg4D plugin, which may be published in 2024.

 L.J.
 Sánchez-Aparicio, P. Sanz-Honrado, R. Santamaria Maestro, Seg4D: a CloudCompare plugin for supporting the diagnosis of historic constructions from 3D point clouds, n.d.